kbenson/urlswitcher-deno/README.md

 Conditionally start different browsers or browsers profiles/arguments depending on whether the URL matches certain criteria.
 See urlswitcher.ini for an example of how this might work.

 ## Compilation
-deno compile --allow --allow-read --allow-run main.ts Or, if you want to give it a specific name: no compile --allow --allow-read --allow-run main.ts -o NAME.exe
+deno compile --allow-env --allow-read --allow-run main.ts Or, if you want to give it a specific name: no compile --allow-env --allow-read --allow-run main.ts -o NAME.exe

 ## Usage

 ### As a script
-deno run --allow --allow-read --allow-run main.ts URL
+deno run --allow-env --allow-read --allow-run main.ts URL

 ### As an executable
 urlswitcher-deno.exe URL